TotallyInformation/node-red-contrib-uibuilder/templates/vue2-bootstrap/README.md

-# uibuilder Template: Vue v3 with uibuilder IIFE client (no build)
+# uibuilder Template: VueJS v2 & bootstrap-vue, IIFE client

-> NOTE: You can replace the contents of this README with text that describes your UI.

-A very simple template that just uses Vue v3 or above with no build step.
-There is no need to install any dev dependencies to get this going.

-Note that Vue v3 is called from an Internet CDN so that you don't have to have it installed via uibuilder's library manager.
-However, you may want to install it if you continue to use Vue v3 to save a dependency on the Internet being up.

-Included are a few elements that demonstrate Vue's rectivity and demonstrates how to get data from and to Node-RED via uibuilder.

-It uses the IIFE version of the modern client library.
-This is the standard non-ESM method and simply needs the client to be referenced in an HTML `link` element.
+**NOTE**: You need to have installed `vue` v2 and `bootstrap-vue` v2 via uibuilder's library manager to use this template. uibuilder will warn you if you don't have them installed.

+It demonstrates the various basic features you are likely to want in a simple, dynamic, data-driven user interface that uses the help of the VueJS v2 and bootstrap-vue front-end framework libraries.

+It includes display of control and standard messages to/from Node-RED as well as a simple form with submission back to Node-RED.

 ## Limitations

 VueJS and similar advanced front-end frameworks require UI components and structure to be pre-defined _before_ the DOM is created.
 So you cannot dynamically insert further Vue elements easily.

 You can still dynamically insert HTML elements but they will not be responsive Vue elements.